rati-ecosystem/rati-protocol/03-metadata-standard.md

 ## 3. NFT Metadata Schema

-Below is the minimal JSON schema for $RATi NFTs.
+Below is the minimal JSON schema for RATi NFTs.
 This schema is designed for three primary asset types: avatars, items, and locations.

 ```json
 {